-Year Semester Requirements/Forms to be completed Year 1 Fall (F) / Complete OPTI 501 (F), 502 (F), 505R (S) and EITHER 512R (F) and Spring (S) 511R (S) OR 570 (F) and 544 (S).
+Year Semester Requirements/Forms to be completed Year 1 Fall (F) / Complete OPTI 501 (F), 502 (F), 505R (S) and typically EITHER 512R Spring (S) (F) and 511R (S) OR 570 (F) and 544 (S).
 Identify an advisor and/or enroll in OPTI 792 (min 1 unit per fall and spring semester, max 3 units per semester, 6 units total).
 Submit transfer credit for approval, if applicable (F).
 Complete GradPath Responsible Conduct of Research form.
 Year 2 Take Qualifying Exams (week before Fall semester starts of Year 2).
 Complete Qualifying Exam Oral Retake, if necessary (S).
 If passed Qualifying Exams, submit GradPath Plan of Study strongly recommended, required prior to Comprehensive Exam.
 Complete Ph.D. core course requirements by end of years 2 or 3, including OPTI 541A (if 3-unit version of OPTI 511R not completed), OPTI 507 or 537, two Group 1 (math-based) courses, the chosen Group 3 (specialty) course, and lab requirements.
 Strongly recommended, but not strictly required.
 Year 3 If Qualifying Exam has been passed, submission of GradPath Plan of Study is now required.
 Submit 54 Unit or C Grade Waivers, if applicable, with Plan of Study.
 If first attempt at Qualifying Exam was failed, repeat attempt immediately prior to the start of the Fall semester.
 If Qualifying Exam is passed on the first attempt, prior to Year 2, completed core courses and 32 units of coursework, commence and complete Written Comprehensive Exam by the end of this academic year.
 Once Written Comprehensive Exam document is approved, commence and complete Oral Comprehensive Exam.
 If Oral Comprehensive Exam is passed, advance to candidacy (pay candidacy fees, and complete all courses on Plan of Study).

 If Oral Comprehensive Exam is passed and with minimum 50 units coursework for Ph.D., M.S. degree may be added.
 If 32 units of coursework completed and Comprehensive exam is passed, change to Graduate Research Associate status.
+Promotion is effective the subsequent semester (fall or spring only).
+Promotion cannot take effect for during the summer as the summer hiring term is a continuation of the prior spring semester status.
 Year 4 Submit Dissertation Proposal Summary form.
 A dissertation proposal exam is not required.
 Identify Dissertation Committee, submit GradPath Committee Appointment form.
-Complete courses listed on Plan of Study.
+Complete any remaining courses listed on Plan of Study.
+All coursework units on plan of study must be completed prior to advancing to candidacy.
 Year 5 Schedule Dissertation Defense.
 Email Dissertation Abstract to Graduate Coordinator.
 Must have completed required minimum of 18 units of OPTI 920: Dissertation.
 Complete Defense.
 Submit final Dissertation to Graduate College.
 Confirm participation in graduation ceremonies.
 Email Dissertation to Graduate Coordinator.
 Complete Optical Sciences Exit Survey.
 Update Diploma Mailing Address in UAccess.